Health Care Company Indicted for Labor Market Collusion

-Category: Rights/Justice Hits: 0A federal grand jury returned a two-count indictment charging Surgical Care Affiliates LLC and its related entity (collectively SCA), which own and operate outpatient medical care centers across the country, for agreeing with competitors not to solicit senior-level employees, the Department of Justice announced today.
+Category: Rights/Justice Hits: 1A federal grand jury returned a two-count indictment charging Surgical Care Affiliates LLC and its related entity (collectively SCA), which own and operate outpatient medical care centers across the country, for agreeing with competitors not to solicit senior-level employees, the Department of Justice announced today.
 These are the Antitrust Division’s first charges in this ongoing investigation into employee allocation agreements.

 Read more https://www.justice.gov/opa/pr/health-care-company-indicted-labor-market-collusion